CircuitVerse/Interactive-Book/docs/Combinational/N-Bit Parallel Adder & Subtractor.md

 # N-Bit Parallel Subtractor

 The subtraction can be carried out by taking the 1's or 2's complement of the number to be subtracted.
-For example, we can perform the subtraction (A-B) by adding either 1's or 2's complement of B to A.
+For example, you can perform the subtraction (A-B) by adding either 1's or 2's complement of B to A.
-That means we can use a binary adder to perform the binary subtraction.
+That means you can use a binary adder to perform the binary subtraction.

 ## 4 Bit Parallel Subtractor